 Sec.
 8. Receipts from Public-Private Partnership Projects.
 Receipts collected or received by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs and GOCCs, such as toll fees, charges and other revenues arising from public sector projects implemented through build-operate-and-transfer arrangement and other variants pursuant to R.A.
-No. 6957, as amended by R.A.
-No. 7718, intended for the private proponent, shall be deposited in an authorized government depository bank.
-Said receipts shall be booked as trust liability account of the agency concerned, notwithstanding the provisions of Section 4 hereof, subject to the quidelines to be issued by the Permanent Committee.
+No. 11966, intended for the private proponent, shall be deposited in an authorized government depository bank.
+Said receipts shall be booked as trust liability account of the agency concerned, notwithstanding the provisions of Section 4 hereof, subject to the guidelines to be issued by the Permanent Committee.